 Friday is sunset cruise night.
 About 150 of us pile on buses to nearby Rodney Bay and board a giant catamaran.
-Though I’ve never been a fan of booze cruises, after one rum punch I’m singing the Black Eyed Peas’ anthem—I Gotta Feeling—at the top of my lungs and swaying on the dance floor to the DJ’s soca and reggae hits while female fitness instructors, accompanied by South African-born GM Mark Lyttleton-Frances, take turns shaking their taut little booties.
-The energizing night ends back at the resort with a torch-lit Caribbean barbecue on the beach featuring ribs and local mahi mahi.
+Though I’ve never been a fan of booze cruises, after one rum punch I’m singing the Black Eyed Peas’ anthem—I Gotta Feeling—at the top of my lungs and swaying on the dance floor to the DJ’s soca and reggae hits.
+The female fitness instructors, accompanied by South African-born GM Mark Lyttleton-Frances, take turns shaking their taut little booties.
+We end the energizing night with a torch-lit Caribbean barbecue on the resort beach featuring ribs and local mahi mahi.

-The next morning, cruise mates nod and smile at one another in the bright Cariblue restaurant as we fill our plates at the buffet with eggs and tropical fruit.
+Next morning, cruise mates from the night before nod and smile at one another in the bright Cariblue restaurant as we fill our plates at the buffet with eggs and tropical fruit.
 The food here is fresh, healthy and varied, no precious “spa” fare.
 An award-winning pastry chef creates delectable desserts, and there’s a garden under construction.
 For a special treat, reserve a table overlooking the ocean at TAO, where east meets west in creative dishes like teriyaki flank steak with coriander gnocchi.

 When it’s time to say goodbye, sip one last coconut juice on the beach and grab a chicken wrap at the open-air deli to eat on the flight home.
 Lyttleton-Frances promises Wi-Fi in the rooms soon (but no TV, ever!), and Canadian Club at the bar.
 He also notes that 65 per cent of BodyHoliday guests are repeat customers.
 Make that 65 plus one.